 Data collection for this study was essentially through Survey Research Design (SRD) with the aid of personal interviews, structured questionnaires, photo-snaps and observation.
 Other sources include government ministries and establishments, journals, textbooks and internet facilities.
 For the purpose of this study, a percentage representation method was adopted to obtain a quota sample of residents around the university environment.
 The residents were categorized into three zones following the developmental levels in the study area.
-This involves the core, the peripheral area of Iworoko community towards the university site and the immediate surroundings of the university area.
+This involves the core and the peripheral area of Iworoko community towards the university site and the immediate surroundings of the university area.
 Thus, the residents of houses in these three zones become the target population for the study.
-In all, there are 1,354 buildings out of which 15.0% (amounting to 203 of the buildings) were randomly selected for questionnaire administration using systematic random sampling technique at every 5th buildings on household basis.
+In all, there are 1354 buildings out of which 203 were randomly selected for questionnaire administration using systematic random sampling technique at every 5th buildings on household basis.
+This represents 15.0% of the building population in the study area.
 Owing to invalidation of 3 out of the total questionnaires administered due to observed inconsistencies, 200 (representing 98.50% of the 203 questionnaires administered) were analyzed using both descriptive and inferential statistics.